PiwikPRO/PPMS-PublicDocs/custom_reports/metrics_mapping.rst

 Metrics Mapping
 ===============

 Names of metrics used in API are different in Analytics classic and Analytics new.
-If you’re migrating to the Analytics new API then below metrics mapping table will be handfull to you.
+If you’re migrating to the Analytics new API then below metrics mapping table will be helpful to you.
 You can find there a list of metrics used in Analytics classic and their corresponding names in the Analytics new.

 Simple Metrics
 --------------